 Points Awarded: 5

 Net Cost: $9,523

-The Colorado Mountain College is a network of 11 community college campuses in western Colorado that now offers five bachelor’s degrees: a bachelor of applied science, business administration, elementary education, nursing and sustainability studies.
-The Spring Valley campus is situated next to the Roaring Fork River with vistas of the Colorado Rockies in the horizon.
+The Colorado Mountain College is a network of 11 community college campuses in western Colorado that now offers five bachelor’s degrees: a bachelor of applied science, business administration, elementary education, nursing, and sustainability studies.
+The Spring Valley campus is situated next to the Roaring Fork River with vistas of the Colorado Rockies on the horizon.

 The city of Glenwood Springs was ranked as the fifth “Best Place to Live” by Outside Magazine in 2015.
 Plus, the school utilizes its location through courses that take students into the wilderness for outdoor studies or natural resource management, employment opportunities at the Rocky Mountain ski resorts and four-diamond restaurants and capturing the natural beauty of the area through visual arts.

 34. Shepherd University

 McMurran Hall was the first building occupied by Shepherd University, helping the school make our list of great value colleges with beautiful campuses.

 Rezin Shepherd, the great grandson of Shepherd University founder Thomas Shepherd designed the central portion of today’s Greek Revival-style McMurran Hall, which was the first building occupied by the university when it was founded in 1871.
 The “Town Clock” within McMurran Hall’s tower was a gift from Rezin to the Trinity Episcopal Church in 1842.